ruminations/Geyser/README.md

 * __Granule__

-  An inexpensive commodity plastic feed feedstock used historically in extrusion operations.
+  An inexpensive commodity plastic feedstock used historically in extrusion operations.
 3D printers may be easily adapted to granular feedstock, given a suitable extruder design.

 * __~~Hot End~~__